This is a continuation of last month’s post, The November War. Click or tap here to read it.

 Temket was inscribed by UNESCO in 2019 (14.COM) on the Representative List of the Intangible Cultural Heritage of Humanity.
-Click here, to see the list.
-This month, representatives of UNESCO attended temket at Jan Meda Horse Course in Addis Ababa.
+Click or tap here to see the list.
+This month, representatives of UNESCO attended at Jan Meda Horse Course in Addis Ababa.
 Invaders of Gondar said, ‘No more Jewish and Christian festivals.’

 2. Attacks in Metekel

 The site of a new dam project, Metekel in Gojjam district is twice the size of England.
 It is challenging to defend it.
 Mercenaries of various nationalities murder people there with bombs, guns and arrows.
-From May 2020, Ethiopians in Metekel have lost 100 people almost daily.
+From May 2020, communities of Amhara farmers have lost 100 people almost daily.

 The mercenaries have foreign training and funding.
 They enter Ethiopia from Sudan where they pose as refugees.
-Mercenaries’ violence has displaced 174,000 Metekel people, mostly farmers.
+Mercenaries’ violence has displaced 174,000.
+Mostly farmers, their agricultural skills are now wasted during a time of food shortage.
 This was reported by ETV Zena, January 24, 2021.
-Click here, to view the news report [Amharic].
+Click or tap here to view the news report in Amharic.
 By February, there were 400,000 displaced people.

-At the end of 2020, mercenaries massacred 103 Amhara farmers in Metekel.
+At Christmas 2020, mercenaries massacred 103 farmers: Agew Amhara Jews.
 People were asleep.
 Barring doors to prevent escape, the mercenaries burned alive men, women and children in their houses.
 The Ethiopian National Defence Force chased the attackers.
 One dropped a mobile phone.
 On it was a plan to destroy the nearby Grand Ethiopian Renaissance Dam.

-This month, mercenaries murdered 104 on a bus in Metekel.
+This month, mercenaries murdered 104 on a bus.
 A farmer had put his wife and 4 children on it, expecting it to take them to safety.
 Where were foreign reports of the atrocities?

 3. Attacks in Gondar

-A month ago, the Republic of Sudan invaded Ethiopia.
-In Gondar, troops stole livestock and burned harvested sorghum and cotton.
+A month ago, the Republic of Sudan invaded Gondar in northern Ethiopia.
+Troops stole livestock and burned harvested sorghum and cotton.
 Three farmers resisted.
 The invaders shot or burned them alive.
 When the Ethiopian National Defence Force killed and routed some invaders, the United Nations complained.
 Ethiopia’s foreign minister visited Khartoum to broker peace.
 The Republic refused to negotiate.

-Invaders of Gondar got as far as 68 kilometres inside Ethiopia.
+Invaders got as far as 68 kilometres inside Ethiopia.
 They kidnapped 55 shepherd boys.
 Nobody knows where the children are now.
-They murdered and raped farmers, called vets “wizard” and beheaded them.
+They murdered and raped farmers and called vets “wizard” before beheading them.

 The United States is implicated in the invasion.
 Last year, its president incited Egypt to violence.
-In public, Trump told Egypt to bomb the Grand Ethiopian Renaissance Dam.
+In public, he told Egypt to bomb the Grand Ethiopian Renaissance Dam.
 Soldiers of the Republic of Sudan had American Humphrey jeeps.
 This was according to a news report by Seber.
-Click here, to view the report [Amharic].
-Some had photos of Trump on their military tanks.
+Click or tap here to view the report in Amharic.
+Some had photos of President Trump on their military tanks.

 Egypt backs the Republic of Sudan.
 Earlier this month, the US Finance Minister and Foreign Policy Military Advisor met in Khartoum.
 They were joined by the Egyptian Foreign Minister and the Arab League led by Saudi Arabia.
 The month before, they undertook joint military training in the Republic of Sudan.